Thue/rfwadmin/README.md

 - The PHP code should be mostly ok.
 - I make no claims to be an expert shell programmer.

-Craftbukkit:
-You might want to install the custom server from bukkit if you want to use plugins: http://dl.bukkit.org/ .
+Craftbukkit: You might want to install the custom server from bukkit if you want to use plugins: http://dl.bukkit.org/ .
 Place the jar fx somewhere in /var/lib/minecraft/jar, and adjust $FILE_JAR in /var/lib/minecraft/servers/default/minecraft.sh .
+The web interface has a simple enable/disable plugin functionality, if the plugins are placed in the correct subdirectory of /var/lib/minecraft/jars/plugins/

 One useful plugin is NoSpawnChunks ( http://dev.bukkit.org/server-mods/nospawnchunks/ ), which makes the